HendriDwiPamungkas/mekdonalcrm/README.md

 ```

-# Now you should then be able to access SoftCRM easily!
+# Now you should then be able to access CRMMekdonal easily!